Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_semantic_control/02_inline/inline.rst

   :cch:`template` and :cch:`constexpr` imply :cch:`inline`.

 If the library project consists of mostly templates and :cch:`constexpr` code, it's already header-heavy and going header-only will make using the library easier at a very low cost.

+.. admonition:: note
+  :class: note

+  :cch:`inline` works differently in C. :cch:`inline` there alone isn't very useful, it's typically used together with :cch:`extern` or :cch:`static`.
+See https://stackoverflow.com/questions/34937816/inline-static-extern-in-c99 for more information.